 Ready Business also has lots of resources for mid- and long-range planning to prepare for the future.
 Topics include Performance Objectives, Leadership, IT Disaster Recovery Planning, and Employee Assistance and Support.

-Business Impact NW is offering a Business Expert Session on Managing Business and Personal Finance During a Crisis Thursday, May 21 at 10am.
-This 90 minute webinar brings together business and personal finance experts for a dynamic panel discussion on managing both your business and personal finances through uncertainty.
+Business Impact NW is offering a Business Expert Session on Managing Business and Personal Finance During a Crisis.
+Thursday, May 21st at 10am.
+This 90 minute webinar brings together business and personal finance experts for a dynamic panel discussion.
+The discussion goes over managing both your business and personal finances through uncertainty.
 Panelists will share their expertise and the moderator will lead a discussion about the intersection of business and personal financial planning.

-The webinar content will focus on supporting our solo-entrepreneurs or microenterprise business owners, but other types of businesses may also gain insights during the discussion.
+The webinar content will focus on supporting our solo-entrepreneurs or microenterprise business owners.
+Other types of businesses may also gain insights during the discussion.
 Moderated by Chief Program Officer Domonique Juleon with guest speakers Steve Burke from SBDC, and Ruth Kaneko and Stacey Black from BECU, a battery of seasoned professionals will be able to offer the best advice and answer your questions.

 If you can’t make this session, sign up for a business coach and receive free advice for your specific situation, look for more offerings like this one on our calendar, or if you are thinking about starting a business, our Square One class will prepare you for success.